Exceptional circumstances

 • Disruption

-* Schools, colleges or training providers will not be required to specify the nature of the medical condition when submitting a request, but they must hold documentation such as a letter or statement from the head of centre confirming that it affected the learner.
+* Schools, colleges or training providers are not required to specify the nature of the medical condition when submitting a request, but they must hold documentation such as a letter or statement from the head of centre confirming that it affected the learner.

-** To be considered for an EECCS request, learners must have been affected during the exam by a disruption, or other exam circumstance, reported by the chief invigilator.
+** To be considered for a request, learners must have been affected during the exam by a disruption, or other exam circumstance, reported by the chief invigilator.

-*** Examination arrangement related exceptional circumstances include situations where the centre fails to correctly implement a pre-agreed assessment arrangement.
+*** Exam arrangement related exceptional circumstances include situations where the centre fails to implement a pre-agreed assessment arrangement.

 We will only accept EECCS requests from schools, colleges or training providers.
 We will not accept requests from learners or their representatives.
 Each request must have been approved by the head of the school, college or training provider.
 Learners must have consented to an EECCS request being submitted on their behalf.